 How Can You Maximize Employee Training Value?

-At some, training is merely a necessary evil to meet a mandatory, and sometimes arbitrary, quota.
-Often, these organizations fill this training void with overly general content with little regard to employee needs and development or organizational culture and overarching goals.
+To some, training is merely a necessary evil to meet a mandatory, and sometimes arbitrary, quota.
+These organizations fill the training void with general content and little regard for employee needs and development, or organizational, culture, and overarching goals.

 Other companies treat training as a reward for top performers and those on management’s good side.
-Consequently, they fail to serve the average employee or the attainment of greater organizational goals.
-However, most organizations tend to fall in-between these extremes but still fail to deliver on employee training value.
+Consequently, they fail to serve the average employee or greater organizational goals.
+Most organizations tend to fall in-between these extremes but still fail to deliver on employee training value.

 Regardless of how an organization defines employee training value, one thing remains fairly constant.
 Most organizations have significant shortfalls when it comes to training time and money.
 So, it’s critical to maximize employee training value when you decide where that precious learning & development budget goes.
 This is easily lost to flying employees for offsite training around the country or paying to bring instructors onsite.
 This is especially true when an organization still expects the employees undergoing training to help support business operations.
 This means employees are spending more time, energy and attention on answering emails and making calls than training.